 Continual review is essential when maintaining compliance with changes in legislation, industry standards, local government expectations and the needs of staff and the community.
-In 2023 Council reviewed and updated the employee Code of Conduct.

-During 2022-2023 financial year, Council continued to review policies and procedures to ensure it maintained consistency with organisational and community needs.
-It is anticipated that during the 2023-24 financial year, additional policies and procedures will be implemented as the organisation and its needs evolve.
+During 2023-2024 financial year, Council continued to review policies and procedures to ensure it maintained consistency with organisational and community needs.
+It is anticipated that during the 2024-25 financial year, additional policies and procedures will be implemented as the organisation and its needs evolve.